thetechdude124/Born-Again-NNs-From-Scratch/README.md

 Now, we can **clearly see that the model believes that the image is more likely to be a cat than a car** - this indicates that the model **has learned a relationship: that animals are different from objects.** Other ANIMALS are more likely to be confused with other animals, whereas an animal is drastically less likely to be confused with an object like a car.

-#### **This is dark knowledge - hidden relationships the model has learned that can be critical in completing the task at hand that can be found in its underlying probability distribution** learning that animals $\ne$ things is a critical first step in distinguishing the classes.
+#### **This is dark knowledge - hidden relationships the model has learned that can be critical in completing the task at hand that can be found in its underlying probability distribution**.
+In our example, the model had to first learn that animals $\ne$ things as a critical first step in distinguishing the classes.

+So, rather than our distillation loss just checking if both networks predicted the same value, it should instead encompass **the dark knowledge terms** (the remainder of the probabiltiy distribution) to capture the underlying dark knowledge that led the network to its end prediction.

 If this Dark Knowledge (DK) hypothesis holds true, then **it makes sense that transferring this DK between teachers and students should be critical in KD and in training BANs.** But, **is it really dark knowledge information transfer that makes knowledge distillation successful?**